miniwinwm/miniwinwm/e2studio/MiniWinSimple/RX65N_GCC/readme.txt

 Click on right arrow in RAM block
-In .ustack Output Section change Virtual Memory Address and Load Memory Address of stack from 0x200 to 0x500 In .data Output Section change Virtual Memory Address to 4 more than value above, i.e. 0x504 In project's Properties|C/C++ Build/Settings/Debug change value of 'Warn if stack size exceeds' to 1000.
+In .ustack Output Section change Virtual Memory Address and Load Memory Address of stack from 0x200 to 0x500 In .data Output Section change Virtual Memory Address to 4 more than value above, i.e. 0x504 Save and close linker script editor
+In project's Properties|C/C++ Build/Settings/Debug change value of 'Warn if stack size exceeds' to 1000.
+Apply and Close

 Setting C variant to ISO C99